Annuity Riders

 • highest quarterly account value

-These benefits usually go into effect only if they would provide more than the annuity’s current value.
-So, if the annuity’s value is greater than the death benefit when the annuity owner dies, then these benefits wouldn’t apply.
+These benefits usually go into effect if they would provide more than the annuity’s current cash value.
+So, if the cash value is greater than the death benefit when the owner dies, then these benefits wouldn’t apply.

-Also, death benefit riders disappear once annuitization occurs.
+Also, death benefit riders drop off once annuitization occurs.
 Most annuity contracts require an annuity owner to annuitize the contract when they reach a certain age.
 But, remember, after annuitization there is no death benefit.

 Additional Costs

-Adding annuity riders comes with costs.
-In addition to the rider fee, there are base contract charges and other costs that could amount to a fraction of a percentage of your account value per year.
-The rider fee itself might seem small in isolation, but when combined with multiple rider fees, the costs of holding underlying investment products (like mutual funds in the case of a variable annuity) or a contract that already limits your growth potential like an indexed annuity, your account’s growth may be severely limited.
-And some annuity contracts don’t allow additional riders after the contract is issued, only when the annuity is originally set up.
+Adding annuity riders comes with additional costs.
+In addition to the rider fee, there are base contract charges and other costs that could amount to several percentage points per year.
+The rider fee itself might seem small in isolation, but when combined with base contract fees, costs of holding underlying investment products (like mutual funds in the case of a variable annuity) or a contract that already limits your growth potential like an indexed annuity, your account’s growth may be severely limited.
+Riders are normally only available upon issue date and cannot be added after the contract is issued.

 Tax Consequences of Death Benefit Riders

-Any gains from a non-qualified annuity that your beneficiaries inherit would be taxed at ordinary income tax rates.
-This is because dividends, interest and capital gains credited to an annuity aren’t taxed until they are withdrawn.
+Annuity death benefits are not treated as life insurance.
+Any gains from a non-qualified annuity your beneficiaries inherit would be taxed at ordinary income tax rates.
+This is because the gains of an annuity aren’t taxed until they are withdrawn.
+If a qualified annuity is inherited, such as an IRA or Roth IRA, the assets follow traditional IRA tax rules for inheritance purposes.

 For income tax purposes, gains on an inherited non-qualified annuity are considered income when the beneficiary receives it.
 If the beneficiary chooses to receive a lump sum, the tax is payable on everything above the original cost basis; the original cost basis amount is excluded from taxable income.